Primary tabs

 • Poems are limited to three minutes, with a 10-second grace period.

-• Poets can't use props, costumes, or pre-recorded audio during their performances.
+• Poets cannot use props, costumes, or pre-recorded audio during their performances.

 • Live instruments and musical accompaniment are not allowed.
 Singing, beat boxing, clapping, or making any sounds with your body is permitted.